Here's why Turkish bodyguards in bloody D.C. brawl likely won't face repercussions

 But the Turkish state-run Anadolu news agency blamed local police for being unable to quell the violence and said the guards were merely responding to "terrorist" sympathizers.

-Those guards aren't likely to suffer from any fallout, according to Joseph Giacalone, a retired New York City detective and professor at John Jay College of Criminal Justice in New York.
+Those guards aren't likely to suffer from any fallout, according to Joseph Giacalone, a retired New York Police Department sergeant and professor at John Jay College of Criminal Justice in New York.

 Foreign security details are protected under diplomatic immunity afforded to their countries' leaders, he said.
-If protesters feel as if their civil rights were trampled, he added, they have no recourse under international law.
+If protesters feel as if their civil rights were trampled, he added, they don't have any meaningful recourse under international law.

 "It's going nowhere," Giacalone told NBC News.
 "This is not American police.
 There's no Civilian Complaint Review Board.
 (Protesters) can cry or scream, but the guards are covered."